crystal-lang/crystal-website/_posts/2023-02-15-a-necessary-breaking-change.md

 So, to be prepared, the next steps are:

+ 0. You can add **today** `-Duse_pcre2` and check the results of your tests.

  1. The stdlib will use PCRE2 by default.
-The [PR](https://github.com/crystal-lang/crystal/pull/12978) is in the merge queue, probably tomorrow's nightly will ship with it.
-At this point, projects that compile on nightlies might see failures when _running_ regexes.
+The [PR](https://github.com/crystal-lang/crystal/pull/12978) is in the merge queue, meaning that in the coming days a nightly will ship with it.
+At this point, projects that compile on nightlies might see failures when _running_ regexes (it's like implicitly adding the flag from the previous step).
+At this point you will need to add `-Duse_pcre` to get the old behavior.

  2. The compiler will use PCRE2 (PR pending).
 This means that projects that compile on nightlies might see failures when _compiling_ regexes.
-Note that our binaries are distributed with the library embedded, so it won't be possible to easily switch between versions, as we can do today with the stdlib.
+Note that our binaries are distributed with the library embedded, so it won't be possible to switch easily between versions, as we can do today with the stdlib.
 Instead, if you want to keep using the old PCRE, you'll have to compile the compiler with it.

 Keep us posted if your project fails because of this change.
 We'll gather the information and possible fixes for others facing similar issues.